-Output No. Description Budget Notes/Activities Type of measure CC risk or impact identified Expected result on the ground Difference with BAU water management or agricultural best practices events that could affect food production and b) Implement an early warning system for floods and droughts at the SMRW.
+Output No. Description Budget Notes/Activities Type of measure CC risk or impact identified Expected result on the ground Differen water ma agricu pr affect food production and b) Implement an early warning system for floods and droughts at the SMRW.
 Capacity building for adaptation response idem idem idem power generation c) Workshops and simulations to train technical staff and communities on the early warning system.
 Capacity building for adaptation response idem idem idem Output 3.3 The NSCD interfaced and equipped with a joint node, with the Ministry of Agriculture Development, to generate and manage climatic information a) Interface and equip the NSCD with a joint node, with the Ministry of Agriculture Development, to generate and manage climatic information.
-Capacity building for adaptation response Limited access to future scenario analysis due to lack of capacity to generate, systematize and deliver climate data in a timely basis Farm owners accessing climate data to adjust production cycles and calendars Current approach is mainly stationery and reactive; programme will promote an integrated and systematic approach Output 3.4 Designed a monitoring and evaluation tool to assess effectiveness of climate change adaptation measures implemented by the program and national efforts a) Design a monitoring and evaluation tool to assess effectiveness of climate change adaptation measures implemented by the program.
+Capacity building for adaptation response Limited access to future scenario analysis due to lack of capacity to generate, systematize and deliver climate data in a timely basis Farm owners accessing climate data to adjust production cycles and calendars Current app stationery an programme integrated an approach Output 3.4 Designed a monitoring and evaluation tool to assess effectiveness of climate change adaptation measures implemented by the program and national efforts a) Design a monitoring and evaluation tool to assess effectiveness of climate change adaptation measures implemented by the program.
 This includes program inception workshops with public and nongovernmental relevant stakeholders (at least three workshops).
 This program will serve MiAmbiente in starting to evaluate progress of other adaptation efforts being implemented in the country.
-Esta parte la vería Mayte Capacity building for Adaptation M&E and to assess adaptation impact General Assessment of impacts of adaptation investments conducted Innovative tool.
-In the present, there is lack of a protocol that could be used at different scales o, and mitigate impac lish a knowledge exchange platform to ets of climate-related events from local Output 4.1 Improved awareness of watersheds vulnerability and participation of population groups a) Socialize the SMRW and CHVRW vulnerability analyses to facilitate the implementation of identified adaptation measures.
-Adaptation knowledge capacity building Lack of understanding of the climate change dimension Climate change dimension included in local organizations decision making processes Limited access to adaptation information; communities participate in consultation process, but afterwards is not informed or directly engaged in implementation efforts
+Esta parte la vería Mayte Capacity building for Adaptation M&E and to assess adaptation impact General Assessment of impacts of adaptation investments conducted Innovative t present, then protocol tha different sca 4.
+Rising respond t and natio awareness and estab o, and mitigate impa- nal scope lish a knowledge exchange platform to cts of climate-related events from local Output 4.1 Improved awareness of watersheds vulnerability and participation of population groups a) Socialize the SMRW and CHVRW vulnerability analyses to facilitate the implementation of identified adaptation measures.
+Adaptation knowledge capacity building Lack of understanding of the climate change dimension Climate change dimension included in local organizations decision making processes Limited acc information participate i process, but informed or in implemen ce with BAU magement or ltural best actices roach is mainly nd reactive; will promote an nd systematic ool.
+In the e is lack of a t could be used at les ess to adaptation communities n consultation afterwards is not directly engaged ttation efforts